Osteoarthritis of the knee

 Common symptoms

-Causes of osteoarthritis in the knee
+Causes of knee osteoarthritis

 Treatment and self-care